MenheraBot/MenheraBot/README.md

 > Menhera is animating more than 800 servers with her functionalities

-MenheraBot is an open source Discord bot made in JavaScript with [Discord.js](https://discord.js.org) [Luxanna](https://github.com/ySnoopyDogy)
+MenheraBot is an open source Discord bot made in JavaScript with [Discord.js](https://discord.js.org) by [Luxanna](https://github.com/ySnoopyDogy)
 Feel free to add a star ⭐ to the repository to promote the project!

 ## Features